ncredinburgh/JavaForSmallTeams/README.md

 ## What is this?

-This document is an attempt to capture what *"good"* Java code looks like and the practices that help produce it.
+This book is an attempt to capture what *"good"* Java code looks like and the practices that help produce it.

 This is a problematic document to write.